jashinspires/Production-Grade-LLM-Evaluation-Framework-with-Multi-Metric-Analysis/README.md

 ---

-## Why I Chose These Specific Metrics
+## Why These Specific Metrics

-This wasn't random.
 Each metric was chosen because it catches something the others miss:

 | Metric | Why I included it | What it catches that others don't |
 |--------|-------------------|-----------------------------------|